jenkinsci/opentelemetry-plugin/README.md

 Jenkins metrics can be visualised with any OpenTelemetry compatible metrics solution such as [Prometheus](https://prometheus.io/) or [Elastic Observability](https://www.elastic.co/observability)

+### Standardisation

+:WIP:

+`Node` steps will be transformed to `Agent` spans to be the more agnostic to any platform.
+Therefore the `jenkins.pipeline.step.type` attribute will report the jenkins pipeline step `node` but the span name will refer to `Agent` in the distributed traces.

 ## Getting started